Industrial Engineering Career: Skills, Eligibility, Options, Scope, Jobs, Challenges

 • Manufacturing: Industrial engineers in manufacturing may be responsible for improving production processes, developing new systems and technologies, and implementing quality control and management systems.

-• Healthcare: Industrial engineers in healthcare may work to improve patient flow and reduce wait times, optimize the use of resources, and develop and implement healthcare delivery systems.
+• Healthcare: Industrial engineers in healthcare may work to improve patient flow and reduce wait times, optimize resource use, and develop and implement healthcare delivery systems.

-• Logistics: Industrial engineers in logistics may be responsible for developing and optimizing supply chain systems, designing and analyzing distribution networks, and improving transportation and storage systems.
+• Logistics: Industrial logistics engineers may develop and optimize supply chain systems, design and analyze distribution networks, and improve transportation and storage systems.

 • Government: Industrial engineers in government may work to improve the efficiency of government operations, develop and implement policies and procedures, and design and analyze systems for delivering services to the public.